Tour

 Available rental bikes

-For this trip you can choose unisex and men's bikes either with 7-speed hub gears and coaster brake or 21-speed derailleur gears in different frame heights as well as 8-speed electric bikes with coaster brake (all unisex frames).
-Simply indicate your bike preference when booking.
+For this trip, you can choose between 21/24-speed unisex bikes with derailleur gears in various frame heights and 8-speed electric bikes.
+Simply let us know your bike preference when booking.

 Return transfer to the starting point of the trip